bfricka/rtk-slice-transformer/README.md

 ## Usage

-`rtx-slice-transformer` exports a few functions that can be used alone or in combination to help simplify transformations.
+`rtk-slice-transformer` exports a few functions that can be used alone or in combination to help simplify transformations.
 Below is a straightforward example of how you might structure this.

 #### Example